Register & Setting up a UK Limited Company

 Directors pay tax on 250,000

-The partners however will be taxed fully at income tax rates and may therefore have a much high tax bill.
+The partners however will be taxed fully at income tax rates and may therefore have a much higher tax bill.

 Email This Page Print This Page